Biotensegrity: From Dinosaur's Tails to Tea Parties

 Snelson’s Needle Tower, a Tensegrity mast

-and about patterns found in nature.
+To satisfy his curiosity about human structure, he studied books about architecture and about patterns found in nature.
 He spoke with the paleontologist at the Museum of Natural History in Washington DC.
-How was it, he wondered, that dinosaurs with tails averaging eighty segments long could walk around without leaving drag tracks in the terrain?
+How was it that dinosaurs with tails averaging eighty segments long could walk around without leaving drag tracks in the terrain?
 And how did they support necks that had sixteen or more vertebrae?
-The specimens in the museum were so heavy that they needed to be held up by wires to the ceiling and propped from below with sturdy poles.
+The museum specimens’ necks and tails were so heavy that they were suspended by wires from the ceiling and buttressed with sturdy poles.

 Diplodocus Longus

 Tensegrity applied to the macro scale too—to the way the universe is organized.
-Fuller had said that planets and stars were like the compression elements in Snelson‘s sculpture.
+Fuller said that planets and stars were like the compression elements in Snelson‘s sculpture.
 Gravity was the tensional element that held everything together.

 The tea parties are posted on YouTube, including the one mentioned above.